facebookarchive/fb-adb/README.md

 DOWNLOADS
 ---------
-You can use [Homebrew](http://brew.sh/) to install fb-adb banaries:
+You can use [Homebrew](http://brew.sh/) to install fb-adb binaries:

 ````
 brew install fb-adb